madmpro/python-md-showable/docs/docs/index.md

 Typically used when developing content, you can instruct the showable module to invert the show/hide status of all showables in a page by adding *?exp* to the url in your browser.

-**NOTE**: this presently *toggles all* showable so *Inverted* showables will be shown.
+**NOTE**: this presently *toggles all* showable so *Inverted* showables will be hidden.
 Future version will changed so that this option will *open all* rather than *toggle all*